Education Research Current About VU Amsterdam NL

 Non-standard work site

-For example, a VU Amsterdam employee works at the Science Park by default and does research at TU Delft for six months.
+For example, a VU Amsterdam employee works on the VU campus by default and does research at TU Delft for six months.
 The address of TU Delft will then temporarily become the non-standard work site.

 Commuting allowance